sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 is.
-Depending on the transaction process being used, the _transaction.js_ file refers to either _src/transactions/transactionProcessBooking.js_ or _src/transactions/transactionProcessProduct.js_ TODO CHECK FILE NAMES for the correct states in each process.
+Depending on the transaction process being used, the _transaction.js_ file refers to either _src/transactions/transactionProcessBooking.js_ or _src/transactions/transactionProcessPurchase.js_ for the correct states in each process.
 The transaction process file should be updated to match the new transaction process.
 [Read more about editing transaction related files](/how-to/change-transaction-process-in-ftw/#2-update-the-relevant-files-in-srctransactions-folder).

 Example: